Spring Into Shade Sale — Up to 40% OffShop Now →

 • Side tracks that guide the shade and reduce movement

 Side tracks also improve privacy and reduce edge gaps, but they require more precise mounting.
+Contact World Wide Shades at (844) 674-2716 to discuss whether hold-downs or side tracks make sense for your patio's wind exposure before you configure your order.

 Measuring and sizing for outdoor openings